PrincetonUniversity/multi_gpu_training/02_pytorch_ddp/README.md

-# Multi-GPU Training with PyTorch
+# Multi-GPU Training with PyTorch: Distributed Data Parallel (DDP)

-One should always try to use only a single GPU.
+One should always first try to use only a single GPU for training.
 This maximizes efficiency.
-However, there are two common reasons for using multiple GPUs when training neural networks:
+There are two common reasons for using multiple GPUs when training neural networks:
 - the execution time is too long with a single GPU
 - the model is too large to fit on a single GPU

 The more GPUs you request for a Slurm job, the longer the queue time will be.
+Learn how to conduct a [scaling analysis](https://researchcomputing.princeton.edu/support/knowledge-base/scaling-analysis).

 ## Overall Idea of Distributed Data Parallel

-SPMD paradigm is used.
-Model is copied on each GPU so want an optimized version.
+The single-program, multipel data (SPMD) paradigm is used.
+That is, the model is copied to each of the GPUs.
+The input data is divided between the GPUs evenly.
+After the gradients have been computed they are averaged across all the GPUs.
+This is done in a way that all replicas have numerically identical values for the average gradients.
+The weights are then updated and once again they are identical by construction.
+The process then repeats with new mini-batches sent to the GPUs.

 ![ddp](https://www.telesens.co/wp-content/uploads/2019/04/img_5ca570946ee1c.png)